AhmedEz9/ReLife-App/README.md

 ## 🐛 Known Bugs & Limitations

 - No major breaking bugs are known at this time.
+- The links and buttons located in the website's footer are placeholders for visual purposes only and do not currently lead to active pages.

 ## 📚 References & Resources